Department website: http://krieger.jhu.edu/neuroscience

 This course will reveiw recent research progress in the fields of agin and neurodegenerative disorders with coverage of cellular, moleular, and systems neuroscience.

-For Non-Neuroscience Program students only.
 This course provides a comprehensive introduction to cellular and molecular neurobiology.
-Areas covered by the basic science faculty include the following: Neural development (cell specificaion, differentiation, axon guidance, synapse formation); Cellular electrophysiology (ionic conductances, resting potential, action potentials); Molecular biology of synaptic transmission (neurotransmitters and receptors); Sensory transduction (phototransduction, other sensory systems); Synaptic plasticity (mechanisms of synapse modification); and Cellular basis of neurological and psychiatric disorders.
+Areas covered by the basic science faculty include the following: Neural development (cell specification, differentiation, axon guidance, synapse formation), Cellular electrophysiology (ionic conductances, resting potential, action potentials), Molecular biology of synaptic transmission (neurotransmitters and receptors), Sensory transduction (phototransduction, other sensory systems), Synaptic plasticity (mechanisms of synapse modification), Cellular basis of neurological and psychiatric disorders.

 The goal of this course is to train working neuroscientists to effectively and clearly communicate ideas aboout nervous system function of a general audience